sixeyed/docker-windows-workshop/setup.md

 ## <a name="3"></a>Step 3.
 Setup your VM

-Open Windows Explorer, navigate to `C:\shortcuts` and drag the three shortcuts (PowerShell, VS Code and Firefox) to the desktop.

-Run PowerShell from the Desktop shortcut.
+Open a PowerShell prompt from the start menu.

-> **Do not use PowerShell ISE!** It has a strange relationship with the `docker login` command, and you won't get far with it.
+> **Do not use PowerShell ISE for the workshop!** It has a strange relationship with the `docker login` command, and you won't get far with it.

-Start by updating the workshop content on the VM:
+Start by updating the workshop content:

 ```
-$env:workshop='C:\scm\docker-windows-workshop'
-cd $env:workshop
+cd C:\scm\docker-windows-workshop
 git pull
 ```

-Now save your Docker ID into an environment variable:
+Now run the update script - it will prompt you for your Docker ID.
+The script updates the tools on the VM and sets up your Docker ID in an environment variable:

 ```
-$env:dockerId='my-docker-id'
+cd lab-vm
+.\update.ps1
 ```

-> Be sure to use **your** Docker ID - mine is `sixeyed`, so I run `$env:dockerId='sixeyed'`.
-You need to do this so you can push the images you build.
+> Be sure to use **your** Docker ID - mine is `sixeyed`, so that's what I enter into the script.

 ## <a name="3"></a>Step 4.
 Test your setup

-Login to Docker Hub with you Docker credentials:
+Login to Docker Hub with your Docker credentials:

 ```
 docker login --username $env:dockerId